|

 I

-live in Rhode Island with Cathy, my wife of forty-two years.
+live in Rhode Island with Cathy, my wife of forty-six years.
 I

 could not have done this without her encouragement and her help

 in reviewing my drafts.
-She is the most brilliant person I have
+Without her, I am nothing.
+She is the

 |